The History of Bexleyheath Grace Baptist Chapel

 The Church’s first ‘full time’ Pastor Mr. Cornelius Slim wrote a tract in November 1845 called the ‘Watchman’s warning.’
 1000 were printed and distributed by the ladies of the Church who were received with ‘respectful attention.’
 This would not be the first literary enterprise undertaken in the name of the Church and for many years in the 1960’s the Church distributed a Church news letter periodically as well as operating a small mobile bookstall called the ‘Good News trailer.’
 The latter was operated up till the early 1980’s when it became unmanageable.
 Right up to the present day hundreds of invites go out to the houses round about the present site inviting people to Easter, Harvest and Christmas services.
 Tracts have also been faithfully distributed both around the houses near by as well as in the Broadway shopping area on the 4th Saturday of each month.

 Better than a hundred leaflets put through one hundred doors is one good conversation with a local resident.
 The Church has been blessed in having a number of people who God has gifted in this area like for instance the calling of Mr. Michael Toogood in December 1960 to be the district evangelist for two years prior to becoming the Church’s pastor.
 Prior to this and concurrent with this calling was the ongoing efforts of perhaps the most notable members in the Church’s history so far – Mr. & Mrs. Allan who had since the 1940’s gone round the doors inviting people to church.
 Mr. John Allan also preached in the Broadway and was responsible for the maintenance of the work with the previously mentioned ‘Good News trailer.’
 More recently the church had been favoured by having within its membership retired London City Missionary Mr. Jimmy Whyte who did much for His King in this area before being called home in 2009.
-And then there is the present pastor (me) who having been previously called to serve Christ as an evangelist with SASRA finds himself as a Pastor with an evangelists heart.

 Work amongst the young people has always been a key feature of the Church down through the years with the Church minutes recording 30-40 children attending Sunday school in 1846.
 In 1908 a large Sunday school building was built onto the back of the Chapel directly on top of the old graves.
 The graveyard itself had been closed to all burials in 1897.